DataBiosphere/dsub/docs/providers/README.md

 The Docker container launched by the Pipelines API will use the host VM boot disk for system paths.
-All other directories set up by `dsub` will be on the data disk, including the `TMPDIR` (as discussed abovec).
+All other directories set up by `dsub` will be on the data disk, including the `TMPDIR` (as discussed above).
 Thus you should only ever need to change the `--disk-size`.

 ### `google-v2` provider